fbpx

 The Eyes Drive Receiving

-Playing tennis should be engaging.
 Receiving a tennis ball is a fundamentally visual and attentive process.
 You should be dialed in and focused for the duration of the point.
 Your mind might process 20 different non-verbal thoughts, based on what you’re seeing and feeling, as the point is playing out, each of which helps you execute slightly better.
-(The non-verbal nature is key here.
-Verbal thoughts are too slow and distracting.)
-If receiving feels like that, you’re doing it right.
+Thoughts like “I’m a little too close to this one” or “he’s about to slice that ball.”
+When you’re engaged, these kinds of little insights flash across your awareness constantly.

 The “Hit” Drill

-If attentive, intentional receiving seems like a novel concept to you, try this: next time you play, say “hit” at the moment your opponent’s strings strike the ball, and I mean the exact moment.
+Attentive, intentional receiving has to be practiced, just like every other skill.
+Here’s a great drill to try: next time you play, say “hit” at the moment your opponent’s strings strike the ball, and I mean the exact moment, not a moment sooner or later.
 This will force you into the level of attention necessary for elite receiving in tennis.
 Make that level of attention a habit, and your game will tremendously improve.

 6 Comments